How to Clean Smoke Damage on Walls and Ceilings

 Photo: Olga Rolenko / Moment / Getty Images

-Before you start cleaning, open any nearby windows to get fresh air flowing.
-You should also turn off your HVAC system to prevent soot from seeping into other areas in your home.
+Start by opening windows to get fresh air flowing.
+You should also turn off your HVAC system to prevent soot from seeping into your ducts and other areas in your home.
 This step can also help protect you from inhaling smoke particles while expediting the cleaning process.

 Assess the smoke damage to identify all areas affected by soot.
-In some cases, the soot is difficult to see and might look like a shadow, so take time to thoroughly inspect every potentially affected area.
-And don't forget to look on the ceiling.
+In some cases, the soot is difficult to see and might look like a shadow, so take time to inspect every potentially affected area.
+This process is usually easiest when there’s plenty of daylight to illuminate your walls and ceilings.

 woman vacuuming living room